MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md

    - **Edit Local File**, or
    - **Add File Comment**

-   You can also select the checkbox next to an item to indicate that the item is finished.
+1. To send your comments, choose **Send Comments**.
+You can also select the checkbox next to a comment to indicate that the comment is addressed.

 1. When you and the other reviewers finish responding to each other's comments and you're ready to close the review, select **Close Review** at the top of the page, and then select: